justinmklam/pycascades-2019/day-1-notes.md

 ```

 - See more at https://github.com/glasnt/wat-references/blob/master/README.md
+- This talk is in reference to https://www.destroyallsoftware.com/talks/wat

 **Takeaway:** No language is better than another; each has its own quirks.
 Taking the time to understand why the quirks exist will help deepen your understanding of the language.